guilhermebkel/graphql-study/README.md

 │   │	index.graphql
 │   │	user.graphql
 │   │	query.graphql
+│   │	mutation.graphql
 │   ...
 └───resolvers
 │   │	index.js
 │   │	user.js
 │   │	query.js
+│   │	mutation.js
 |   ...
 ...
 ```

+<a name="changing-data-in-graphql"></a>

+## Changing data in GraphQL
+Since we use the **query** method to fetch data in GraphQL, we can modify data by using the **mutation** method.

+So, the same way we create a schema and resolver for **query**, we need to create a new one for **mutation**.
+The difference is that you will change data on the last one and fetch data on the other.